 The enormous range of derivative styles to choose from all contain many similarities and many differences in their approach to karate, but ultimately, they are all pathways leading towards the same eventual destination — self-improvement.
-Emphasis on kumite and the number of kata practiced will vary according to each individual style.
-Some of the most prominent styles found worldwide are Wado-Ryu, Kyokushin, Goju-Ryu, Kenpo, Shito-Ryu, and the most practiced style of all, Shotokan.
+Emphasis on Kumite and the number of katas practised will vary according to each individual style.
+Some of the most prominent styles found worldwide are Wado-Ryu, Kyokushin, Goju-Ryu, Kenpo, Shito-Ryu, and the most practised style of all, Shotokan.
 Regardless of your chosen system, Karate training provides an effective means of self-defence that can last a lifetime and offers immeasurable benefits beyond the dojo.

 At some point in their training, every karate student is likely to hear the phrase “A black belt is a white belt who never quit.”
 Mastering any form of martial art requires time, dedication, and persistence, but the rewards along the way make all the effort worthwhile.
 Karate provides us with more than just a means of defending ourselves or improving our physical health.
 It offers us a pathway to personal growth in every aspect of our lives.